theobald-software/theobald-software.github.io/content/_en/yunio/access-control.md

 ### Service Access

-Activate or deactivate access control for the selected service.
+Activate or deactivate further restrictions of existing global access rights for the selected service.

 - If **Inherit** is active, the global access rights apply to the service, see [Global Access Control](#global-access-control).
 **Inherit** is the default setting.